 From January to March, winter is the worst time to visit Paris in my opinion.
 Even if you like the snowy atmosphere, the chances of snow during your stay are rather low.

-Temperatures often fall into negative and the sun sets super early!
+During winter in Paris, temperatures often fall into negative and the sun sets super early!
 The rain will, of course, be part of the party, so cover up!
 Obviously it is the least popular touristy period in the city (outside of the Christmas and New Year weeks) and at the same time the ideal moment to make good deals and find cheap accommodation.

 So, what’s the best time to go to Paris?